 Special topics will include practices of ECE for immigrant and refugee children in BC, application of the Code of Ethics, and the function of the Child Care Resource & Referral Program in communities across BC.

-This course is divided into two distinct sections: a five-week classroom-based course (135 hours); and a two-week language study observation practicum which is ideally scheduled after completion of ECE1180 – Language and Literature.
-During the classroom portion, a key area of coverage is ‘Observing and Recording: Theory and Practice’ to prepare students for observation and practice education components.
-Students are eligible to apply for an Early Childhood Educator Assistant (ECEA) certificate after successful completion of this course; this will enable a student to elect to work in the field while completing their ECE education.
+Students are eligible to apply for an Early Childhood Educator Assistant (ECEA) certificate after successful completion of this course; this will enable a student to elect to work in the field while completing their ECE education

-The course includes a two-day ‘Observation Practicum: What to Do When’.
-This will require more than five hours for at least two days during the course.
+The course includes a two-day observation for the assignment ‘Guidance Observation’.
 Students are eligible to apply for an Early Childhood Educator Assistant (ECEA) certificate after successful completion of this course; this will enable a student to elect to work in the field while completing their ECE education.

 Expectations, documentation, policies and procedures highlight this module as preparation for practicum placements.
 Students meet with Sponsor Supervisors at their placement site to build comfort level and discuss facility procedures, practicum assignments and other requirements.
 Students also have the opportunity to outline personal goals and objectives and how they expect to achieve them.
 There is also an open and supportive forum to discuss potential fears and concerns students may have as they anticipate their first ECE practicum experience.

 This course is included in the practicum hours as approved by the Ministry of Children and Family Development.